berkeley-scf/berkeley-scf.github.io/access/jupyterhub.md

 After you login, do not click Start on the Server Options page.
 Instead, visit the control panel at <https://jupyter.stat.berkeley.edu/hub/home>.
 You can get there by clicking the Home button at the top-left (see image above).
-Specify an arbitrary name in the "Name your server" field, then click "Add New Server".
+Specify an arbitrary name in the "Server name" field, then click "Add New Server".
 You will then be prompted to specify spawning options.

 If you have multiple named servers running, just navigate to the hub